About My Work

 When seen from a distance, my artwork looks like a painting.
 The details of the work and mosaic technique slowly emerge when the viewer comes closer.
 Look closely and see the vibrancy and movements of the wood patterns.
 By using wood mosaic I can show the life and energy.
 I can talk about life and the energetic atoms inside my work with my tiny wood slices.

 I make art that is natural, playful and lifts people’s spirits.
 But I also want my artwork to be about myself, like a diary.
 Each piece is created with the care one would use writing a letter to a loved one or friend.
 Bright, fun, and unusual subjects attract and inspire me to work in new directions.
 Mysterious creatures/objects such as magic mushroom and jellyfish, gravity, Illusions and Waves are recurring themes in my work.
-My work is featured in Studio Visit magazine Vol. 19, 20, 28, 30, 34,,35, 37, 39, 41 and 45/46 issued in 2019, and several other national and international publications printed in Seattle, Tieton, Denver, Omaha, Boston, Tokyo, London, Dublin, Athens and New York.
+My work is featured in Studio Visit magazine Vol. 19, 20, 28, 30, 34,,35, 37, 39, 41 and 45/46 in 2019 and 47/48 in 2020, and several other national and international publications printed in Seattle, Tieton, Denver, Omaha, Boston, Tokyo, London, Dublin, Athens and New York.

-My work has been exhibited in the Pacific Northwest at Seattle Art Museum Gallery, CVG Show, Northwind Art Center Gallery (where I got Best of the Show, Special Award, Merit Award, and People's Choice Award), Nordstrom Corporate Gallery, Edmonds Public Library, Edmonds Art Festival, Lynnwood Convention Center, Lynnwood Public Library, Shoreline City Hall, Axis Hotel, Alexis Pioneer, Twilight Gallery in South Seattle, Tashiro Kaplan Building, Sammamish City Hall, Chase Gallery in Spokane, Whatcom Museum, Wing Luke Museum, White River Valley Museum, Harbor History Museum in Gig Harbor, ArtXchange Gallery, Kate Alkarni Gallery and COCA etc. Outside Washington State, my art has been selected for juried shows more than seventeen different states in the US and I have exhibited internationally at FCA Gallery Vancouver-BC Canada, The Contemporary Museums and Galleries in Ginza, Aoyama, Kobe, Kawasaki, Yokohama and Tokyo Japan, and Dublin Biennial International 2014 Gallery in Ireland, and the National Weather Center Biennial 2017 in USA.
-My works have been selected and exhibited or collected in more than 30 states in the USA.
+My work has been exhibited in the Pacific Northwest at Seattle Art Museum Gallery, CVG Show, Northwind Art Center Gallery (where I got Best of the Show, Special Award, Merit Award, and People's Choice Award), Nordstrom Corporate Gallery, Edmonds Public Library, Edmonds Art Festival, Lynnwood Convention Center, Lynnwood Public Library, Shoreline City Hall, Axis Hotel, Alexis Pioneer, Twilight Gallery in South Seattle, Tashiro Kaplan Building, Sammamish City Hall, Chase Gallery in Spokane, Whatcom Museum, Wing Luke Museum, White River Valley Museum, Harbor History Museum in Gig Harbor, ArtXchange Gallery, Kate Alkarni Gallery and COCA etc. Outside Washington State, my art has been selected for juried shows more than thirty different states in the US and I have exhibited internationally at FCA Gallery Vancouver-BC Canada, The Contemporary Museums and Galleries in Ginza, Aoyama, Kobe, Kawasaki, Yokohama and Tokyo Japan, and Dublin Biennial International 2014 Gallery in Ireland, and the National Weather Center Biennial 2017 in USA.
+My works have been selected and exhibited or collected in more than 30 states in the North America.

 I have received an Honorable Mention Award and shortlist award from London International Creative Competition three times,.
 Exhibited at City of Seattle Public Gallery Exhibition at Municipal Tower Building, Roma Art International Biennial.